CiscoDevNet/iOAM/scripts/vpp_sandbox/Readme.md

-To use VPP with lxc/docker, steps to be followed is would be:
+# Use VPP with lxc/docker

 1. Install lxc on ubuntu: